zhululai/radon-ide/docs/getting-started.rst

 Data Pipeline Plugin
 ********************
 The data pipeline plugin can be used to ensure the consistency in the data pipeline-based TOSCA service template.
 The plugin takes the CSAR as the input and returns the modified CSAR which can be used further with other RADON tools, such as orchestrator, VT, etc. The plugin checks mainly two types of potential user-made errors.
 Firstly, the errors related to the connection between two data pipeline nodes.
 Here, the plugin checks if two pipeline nodes are connected with the correct relationship type.
 This also checks if multiple connections exist between any pair of pipeline nodes.
 Secondly, the plugin also updates the CSAR with correct configuration if it found any improper encryption configuration.
+The detaild informaiton on data pipeline can be found `here <https://datapipeline-plugin.readthedocs.io/>`_.

 .. figure:: imgs/data-p‬ipeline/invoke_DPP.png